(Disclosure: Some of the links below may be affiliate links)

 I just finished reading One Hour Investor, a book by Vishal Reddy.
 This book is an investing guide for beginners.
 The idea is that you can learn all the basics of investing in about one hour through the book.

-The book is really fast to read and keep its promise of one hour guide, at least if you are a quick reader.
+One Hour Investor is fast to read and keep its promise of one hour guide, at least if you are a quick reader.

 The book contains a lot of useful information about the basics of investing.
-Stocks and bonds are covered in details.
+Stocks and bonds are covered in detail.
 The book even goes over the various strategies used for picking stocks.

 Then, the book goes more into mutual funds and ETFs.
-It is explained why most people should favor them instead of picking individual stocks.
+It explains why most people should favor them instead of picking individual stocks.
 Various investing strategies are also covered.
 And finally, it goes on into how to optimize investment taxes.